 It does not end there.
-Margaret features in one of the six new women’s history mosaics designed and erected in Newport in 2019 and the fact that Wales has not a single statue of a named Welsh woman has recently led to a project to uncover Hidden Heroines to change the situation for good.
+That Wales has not a single statue of a named Welsh woman has recently led to a project to uncover Hidden Heroines to change the situation for good.
 The development of a brand new square in front of Cardiff Central railway station in the heart of the city provided the impetus.
 A group of us – Monumental Welsh Women – helped by the square’s developer, as well as funding from Cardiff City Council and the Welsh Government, commissioned a statue of a historical woman who had made a major contribution to Welsh society.
 A short list of five was drawn up (from a long list of 50) and an online public vote organised by the BBC, alongside extensive radio and television publicity, took place in January 2019.
 Lady Rhondda was one of the shortlisted women.
 (Carolyn Hitt, ‘Hidden Heroines: Will Lady Rhondda Win Your Statue Vote?’)